microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   7. Now configure the Bootloader8-bit module: select the necessary options for the project and the Memory Verification scheme.
   Also configure the offset for the bootloader firmware.
 The remaining space in the flash will be filled by the end application code.

-  Note: For a PIC18F57Q43 device, a minimum offset of 3000h is required.
+  Note: For a PIC18F57Q43 device, a minimum bootloader offset of 3000h is required.
     ![Bootloader Settings](Images/Bootloader_Settings.PNG)

   8. Flash memory is divided into two areas by using the offset value.
 One is the bootloader section and the other is the end application section.